MicrosoftDocs/bing-docs/bing-docs/bing-web-search/reference/response-objects.md

 The JSON objects in this section are specific to the web answer.
 For details about the JSON objects for other answer types that the search results may include, see the API-specific reference documentation.
 For example, if the search results contain the images and news answers, see the [Image Search API reference](../../bing-image-search/reference/endpoints.md) and [News Search API reference](../../bing-news-search/reference/endpoints.md).

+> [!NOTE]
+> Because URL formats and parameters are subject to change without notice, use all URLs as-is.
+You should not take dependencies on the URL format or parameters except where noted.

 ## Computation